 To download Workbench, visit the Wireless Workbench page.
 Launch the installer and follow the steps to complete the installation.

-Note: You must be logged in as an administrator in order to install Wireless Workbench.
+Note: You must be logged in to your computer as an administrator in order to install Wireless Workbench.

 Wireless Workbench communicates with connected components through an Ethernet network.
 Each component on the network must have a unique and valid IP address assigned in order to communicate with other devices on the network.
 IP addresses can be assigned automatically by a computer, switch, or router that employs DHCP addressing.